igocreate/igo-dust/docs/guide/basics.md

 Hello, world!
 ```

-Igo Dust will not crash when a key is missing in the data object.
+Igo Dust.js will not crash when a key is missing in the data object.

 ```js
 // Template